 Cost Report Form

-The CMS Forms List webpage will display and provide an option to "Filter on" a term or phrase; enter the term "cost report" to obtain the applicable Cost Report form(s).
+- See CMS Forms List webpage as it displays and provides an option to "Filter on" a term or phrase; enter term "cost report" to obtain applicable Cost Report form(s)

-- Readable disk containing the Electronic Cost Report (ECR) utilizing a CMS-approved vendor.
+- Readable disk containing the Electronic Cost Report (ECR) using a CMS-approved vendor

 - Certification Page (Worksheet S) with original signature of an authorized official

-- The Settlement Summary amounts on Worksheet S match the Settlement Summary produced from the ECR
+- The Settlement Summary amounts on Worksheet S match Settlement Summary produced from ECR

-- Include a check payable to Noridian if the cost report indicates an amount due to Medicare.
+- Include a check payable to Noridian if cost report indicates an amount due to Medicare

 - ECR and PI Files with matching Encryption Codes to Worksheet S